 Mastering VCE Music Group Performance Exam

-This article will help break down the confusing language written in the exam criteria and help you instantly highlight what they are looking for in your playing.
+This article will help break down the confusing language written in the exam criteria.
+Importantly it will help you highlight what examiners are looking for in your playing.
 The VCE Music Group Performance criteria can be found here.
 When reading my article note which songs off your list will earn marks in certain criteria.

-These are solely my own opinions that have assisted students enormously.
+These notes are solely my own opinions that have assisted students enormously.

 VCE MUSIC GROUP PERFORMANCE EXAM CRITERIA